mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 + sfdc.a.integration.user.id `A0ed000BO9T`

 **Note:** To find the correct *sfdc.a.integration.user.id* value, refer to the example project "Salesforce Data Retrieval" in Anypoint Exchange.
+You can also open the User record in Salesforce Classic mode and see this value in the browser URL.

 #### SalesForce Connector Configuration for Company B